Joanne M. Pohl

 - Health disparities

-Bringing more than thirty years of experience as a nurse practitioner to all of her pursuits, Dr. Pohl’s scholarship focuses on health outcomes, cost of care in nurse managed health centers, and health informatics in safety net practices.
+Bringing more than 35 years of experience as a nurse practitioner to all of her pursuits, Dr. Pohl’s scholarship focuses on health outcomes, cost of care in nurse managed health centers, and health informatics in safety net practices.
 At the University of Michigan, she directed the Adult Nurse Practitioner Program and served as Associate Dean for Community Partnerships for eight years.
-She is a recent past president of NONPF and is actively involved in policy related to primary care and nurse practitioners.
-She has been involved in the Quality and Safety Education for Nurses (QSEN) and currently serves on the Advisory Board for the Nursing Alliance for Quality Care.
+She is a past president of NONPF and is actively involved in policy related to primary care and nurse practitioners.
+She has been involved in the Quality and Safety Education for Nurses (QSEN), served on the Institute of Medicine Committee on Geographic Adjustment Factors in Medicare, currently serves on the Advisory Board for the Nursing Alliance for Quality Care.
+She is actively involved in nursing in Haiti and is President elect of the Haiti Nursing Foundation.

 Current Research Grants and Programs: